-Roberts and Deichman (2009) also use an SAR model to look at long-run spatial growth effects, focusing on how these effects may be heterogeneous across a global sample of countries and how this heterogeneity may be systematically related to infrastructure.
+Roberts and Deichman (2011) also use an SAR model to look at long-run spatial growth effects, focusing on how these effects may vary across a global sample of countries and how this heterogeneity may be systematically related to infrastructure.
 They find that positive spatial effects are magnified by higher levels of transportation and communication infrastructure.
-They highlight, additionally, the diminishing effects of low transportation infrastructure and being landlocked on spatial effects.
-The SAR model used includes country fixed effects, but because they use long-run growth rates, they only have a single cross section of average growth rates so they do not include time fixed-effects.
+They highlight, additionally, the negative effects of low transportation infrastructure and being landlocked on spatial effects.
+The SAR model used includes country fixed effects, but because they focus on long-run growth rates, they only have a single cross section of average growth rates and cannot include time fixed-effects.